Genouka/zykit/CONTRIBUTION.md

 ## Questions?

-Feel free to open an issue or reach out to the maintainers at [maintainer@example.com].
+Feel free to open an issue or reach out to the maintainers at [master@genouka.top](mailto:master@genouka.top).

 Thank you for contributing!